Iamwangui/Group1_Movies_Analysis_Project/README.md

  OUTLINE:
-          -Introduction and Objectives of the project.
+          -Introduction and Objectives of the project
           -Business Problem
           -Data Understanding
           -Methods